Joining up with SBGS

 1: To become a member of this Society, you must be registered either as BLIND, or PARTIALLY SIGHTED with a local health authority or a Society for the Welfare of the Blind with your main residence address in Scotland.
 You will be asked to provide written evidence of this registration.

-The information on the form will be passed to our independent assessor, formerly of British Blind Sport who will examine the details and award you the relevant B1, B2, B3 or B4 grading in relation to your level of vision.
+The information on the form will be passed to our independent assessor, who will examine the details and award you the relevant B1, B2, B3 or B4 grading in relation to your level of vision.
 This then enables us to put you in to the appropriate maximum handicap bracket to which you apply.

 For example, a B1, totally blind person can play to a maximum handicap of 54, a B2 has a ceiling of 45, B3 can go up to 36 and a B4, normally a partially sighted person, can only go up as far as 28.
-Ladies handicaps differ and are slightly higher for all categories.
+Ladies handicaps have the same cielings but are adjusted by the difference in course ratings from the ladies and gents tees.

 3: When you have completed steps 1 and 2 and you've paid the relevant joining fee, you can come along and take part in our events, but to compete for trophies, prizes or earn merit points in our league system, we need to calculate an official blind golf handicap for you which can be done in two ways: